opendistro/for-elasticsearch-docs/docs/elasticsearch/aggregations.md

 ## Nested aggregations

+Aggregations within aggregations are called nested or sub aggregations.

-Metric aggregations produce simple results and cannot contain nested aggregations.
+Metric aggregations produce simple results and can't contain nested aggregations.

-Bucket aggregations produce buckets of documents that you can use for other aggregations.
+Bucket aggregations produce buckets of documents that you can nest in other aggregations.
-You can have bucket aggregations within other bucket aggregations.
-Also, referred to as nested or sub aggregations.
 You can perform complex analysis on your data by nesting metric and bucket aggregations within bucket aggregations.

 ### General nested aggregation syntax